What to plant in October: 14 plants to sow and grow this month

 Hollyhocks make a beautiful addition to classic cottage garden ideas, introducing statuesque height and color to any planting scheme.

-For the first time this year I successfully grew hollyhocks from seed and I am still completely thrilled by the success.
-The cold, dry spring that afflicted the UK this year meant they flowered late, but because of this they brought late color to the garden, flowering from August well into October, when I had to stake them up against the first storms of the fall.
+I've successfully grown hollyhocks from seed this year and I am still completely thrilled by the success.
+They brought late color to the garden, flowering from August well into fall, when I had to stake them up against the first storms of autumn.

 Flushed with my success, I am sowing more seeds now, so the seedlings have time to germinate and grow large enough to be planted out earlier than this year’s plants, hopefully flowering earlier as a result.